 Arizona Revised Statute Section 29-3407 states “In a member-managed limited liability company . . . each member has the right to manage and conduct the company’s activities and affairs.”
 It also states “In a manager-managed limited liability company . . . the right to manage the company is vested in the manager or managers.”
 This statute does require the approval of members or managers with respect to some matters, but it does not require member approval with respect to any actions that are within the scope of the company’s purpose.

 One of the most important reasons for the members to sign an Operating Agreement is to limit the ability of members and managers to take major actions without the prior approval of the members.
-Homer should not be able to enter in the $100,000 employment agreement unless the members vote to authorize the agreement.
+Homer should not be able to enter in the $100,000 employment agreement with his son unless the members vote to authorize the agreement.
 Do not let members or managers of your LLC have virtually unlimited power.

 Arizona Revised Statutes Section 29-3502.A states “A transfer, in whole or in part, of a transferable interest . . . is permissible.”
 Our Operating Agreements require the prior approval of the members to transfer all or part of a membership interest.
 Approved transfers also require that other conditions must be met such as the new member must sign the LLC’s Operating Agreement and reimburse the LLC for any expenses it incurs because of the transfer.